 This is the probability that the jet belongs to cluster B at time $t + \tau$ given that it belonged to cluster A at time t.
-This probability measure takes no account of the values Xtakes in the time interval between t and $t + \tau$ .
-Despite this, for small $\tau$ , one can loosely interpret the $P{A \to A}(\tau)$ as a probability of A persisting for $\tau$ days, and $P{A \to B}(\tau)$ as the probability of transition from A to B in time $\tau$ .
+This probability measure takes no account of the values taken by X in the time interval between t and $t + \tau$.
+Despite this, for small τ , one can loosely interpret the $P{A \to A}(\tau)$ as the probability of A persisting for τ days, and $P{A \to B}(\tau)$ as the probability of transition from A to B in time τ .
 For this reason and for concision we shall refer to the probabilities $P{A \to B}$ loosely as transition probabilities.

-Given a time-series $X_t$ , the transition probability $P{A \to B}$ is estimated by the following steps: take the indices of the subset of all time-points for which $X_t = A$ ; count the number, $N_A$ , of data points in the the subset; shift the indices of the subset forward by $\tau$ ; count the number of data points, $N_B$ , in the forward-shifted subset which belong to cluster B; the transition probability is then given by $P{A \to B} = N_B/N_A$ .
+Given a time series X_t , the transition probability $P{A \to B}$ is estimated by the following steps: take the indices of the subset of all time points for which $X_t = A$; count the number, N_A , of data points in the the subset; shift the indices of the subset forward by τ ; count the number of data points, N_B , in the forward-shifted subset that belong to cluster B; the transition probability is then given by $P{A \to B} = N_B/N_A$.

-Since a single ensemble forecast contains multiple estimates of the atmospheric state at a lead-time $\tau$ , it is possible to use the ensemble to calculate probabilities of individual events.
+Since a single ensemble forecast contains multiple estimates of the atmospheric state at a lead time τ , it is possible to use the ensemble to calculate probabilities of individual events.
 The simplest strategy for converting ensembles into a probabilistic prediction of a categorical event is to use the fraction of the ensemble for which the event occurs as an estimator.
-For TIGGE ensemble forecasts we define the predicted probability of membership of the cluster B at lead-time $\tau$ to be the fraction of the ensemble in cluster B at lead-time $\tau$ .
-For an ensemble forecast with initial analysis in cluster A, the predicted probability of membership of cluster B at lead-time $\tau$ is taken as analogous to a predicted transition probability $P{A\to B}(\tau)$ ; note that this definition ignores the fact that adding perturbations to the initial analysis to create the ensemble of initial conditions means that not all ensemble members are guaranteed to initially be in cluster A.
+For TIGGE ensemble forecasts we define the predicted probability of membership of the cluster B at lead time τ to be the fraction of the ensemble in cluster B at lead time τ .
+For an ensemble forecast with initial analysis in cluster A, the predicted probability of membership of cluster B at lead time τ is taken as analogous to a predicted transition probability $P{A\to B}(\tau)$; note that this definition ignores the fact that adding perturbations to the initial analysis to create the ensemble of initial conditions means that not all ensemble members are guaranteed to be in cluster A initially.